TIBCOSoftware/snappydata/docs/reference/disk_store_utilities/dataextractor.md

 # dataextractor

-Operates against a set of available RowStore operational log files (disk stores) in order to extract data to CSV files and provide recommendations for how to best restore the data in a new distributed system.
+Operates against a set of available SnappyData operational log files (disk stores) in order to extract data to CSV files and provide recommendations for how to best restore the data in a new distributed system.

 ## Syntax